Louis Armstrong Stadium: Construction

 The former Louis Armstrong Stadium was demolished following the 2016 US Open.
 For the 2017 tournament, while construction was still ongoing on the new stadium, a temporary 8,800-seat stadium was built on the site of the demolished ticket office and East Gate entrance, on Parking Lot B, close to the boardwalk ramp to the subway and LIRR trains.

 Opening

 The stadium was opened on August 22, 2018, when John and Patrick McEnroe played an exhibition against James Blake and Michael Chang.
 The first official match was played during the US Open on August 27, 2018, between Simona Halep and Kaia Kanepi.
 Kanepi won in two sets, which was the first time a WTA No. 1 had lost in the first round of the US Open.

+Other events

+Combat sports

+On July 12, 2025, the stadium hosted its inaugural boxing event, sanctioned by Ring Magazine.
+The fight card boasted prominent fighters, including Hamzah Sheeraz, Edgar Berlanga, Shakur Stevenson, and William Zepeda.